Advertisement

 Additional Notes

-Preference for persons with developmental and other disabilities; for low-income seniors and adults with disabilities.
+Preferences exist for persons with developmental and other disabilities, and for low-income seniors and adults with disabilities; applications can be dropped off or scanned via email.

 Low-Income Housing (The Arc of Hilo) Waitlist